S-Parameters

 two-port network of antenna elements

 In the above Figure, S21 represents the power received at antenna 2 relative to the power input to antenna 1.
-For instance, S21=0 dB implies that all the power delivered to antenna 1 ends up at the terminals of antenna 2 (which isn't physically possible).
-If S21=-10 dB, this implies that 1 Watt delivered to antenna 1 (or 0 dB), ends up as -10 dB at antenna 2, or 0.1 Watts.
+For instance, S21=0 dB implies that all the power delivered to antenna 1 ends up at the terminals of antenna 2.
+If S21=-10 dB, then if 1 Watt (or 0 dB) is delivered to antenna 1, then -10 dB (0.1 Watts) of power is received at antenna 2.

 In practice, the most commonly quoted parameter in regards to antennas is S11.
-S11 represents how much power is reflected from the antenna.
+S11 represents how much power is reflected from the antenna, and hence is known as the reflection coefficient (sometimes written as gamma: or return loss.
 If S11=0 dB, then all the power is reflected from the antenna and nothing is radiated.
 If S11=-10 dB, this implies that if 3 dB of power is delivered to the antenna, -7 dB is the reflected power.
-The rest was "accepted" by the antenna.
-This accepted power is either radiated or absorbed as losses within an antenna.
-Since antennas are typically designed to be low loss, the majority of the power delivered to the antenna is radiated.
+The remainder of the power was "accepted by" or deliverd to the antenna.
+This accepted power is either radiated or absorbed as losses within the antenna.
+Since antennas are typically designed to be low loss, ideally the majority of the power delivered to the antenna is radiated.
+See also VSWR, which is directly related to S11.

 As an example, consider the plot of S11 in the following figure: